khaled-11/Messenger-Sample/README.md

 ## Deploy the final experience:

 You might have used Glitch instead of using your local machine.
 If so, there is a function that will ping the App server and keep the project active.
-You can keep the App live on Glitch or on your local machine. if you expect high traffic, and want to scale.
+You can keep the App live on Glitch or on your local machine.
+If you expect high traffic, and want to scale.
 You may use any cloud hosting service that supports Node.js Applications.

 <br>
 <div align ="center">